-Eskata Approval History
+Eskata FDA Approval History

 Eskata (hydrogen peroxide) 40% (w/w) topical solution is a high-concentration hydrogen peroxide formulation for the treatment of raised seborrheic keratoses.

 - Eskata is applied by your healthcare provider as an in-office treatment and is not for use at home.

 - Serious eye problems can happen if Eskata gets into your eyes.
 If Eskata accidentally gets into your eyes, your healthcare provider will tell you to flush them well with water for 15 to 30 minutes.